JaimeFine/JettyLink/README.md

 ```bash
 go run batch_sender.go
 ```
+s
 ### 2. On the Jetson

 1. Ensure Python environment has required packages:
 **Be aware of the compatibility, this is the trickiest part!
-Do not trust AI on that, you'll thank me!**
+Do not trust AI on that, you'll thank me later!**
 ```bash
 python3 -m venv venv
 source venv/bin/activate